 - gallbladder issues

 - mood swings

 - weight gain, especially around the middle

-Over the summer I read What Your Doctor May Not Tell You About Premenopause by Dr. John Lee and highly recommend it to anyone needing to know more about natural hormone balance.
-He discusses at length why we may be low in progesterone and how to use a natural progesterone cream to help rectify the issue.
-Below are just a few of my notes.
+I highly recommend the book What Your Doctor May Not Tell You About Premenopause by Dr. John Lee to anyone needing to know more about natural hormone balance.
+He discusses at length why we may be low in progesterone and how to use natural progesterone cream to help rectify the issue.

-- xeno-estrogens/xeno-hormones make us estrogen dominant.
-They come from plastics, synthetic hormones, conventional meats and animal products, etc. This exposure can result in low progesterone.
-If our mothers were exposed to it, it can cause dysfunction in her daughters ovarian follicles.
+- Xeno-estrogens/xeno-hormones make us estrogen dominant.
+They come from plastics, synthetic hormones, conventional meats, and animal products, etc. This exposure can result in low progesterone.
+When mothers are exposed to it, it can even cause dysfunction in their daughter’s ovarian follicles!

 - Stress increases levels of cortisol, which blocks progesterone from its receptors in the body.
 Too much stress and progesterone won’t get where it needs to go.

 - Using huge amounts of supplements over the long-term may result in another imbalance in the body.